pierrepeterlongo/kmers_ebame-9/README.md

 kmindex merge --index merged_index_VRL --new-name merged_index_VRL --to-merge reg_index_VRL,reg_index_VRL2 --new-path dir_merged_index
 ```

-**QuestionX**: restart the previous query.
+**Question29**: restart the previous query.
 How many indexes were queried?

-## 3. Find match between sequences.
+## 3. Find matches between sequences.

 Up to now we "only" found matches between a query and a set of sequences (here unitigs, but it can be genes, reads, ...).
 Once we have identified a target for a query one may want to go further and find back to which sequences the query is similar.